ttruo018/rshell/README.md

 But `ls && exit` will perform the `ls` command first, then exit Rshell.

 ##ls
-This ls command runs similar to the GNU ls command, but only being able to use the flags `-a`, `-l`, and `R`.
+This `ls` command runs similar to the GNU `ls` command, but only being able to use the flags `-a`, `-l`, and `R`.
-The ls can be run passing in any combination of these flags as well as any file or directory.
+Any combination of these flags as well as any file or directory can be passed along with the `ls`.
+The `-a` command makes `ls` print hidden files.
+The `-l` command makes `ls` print info about each file or directory.
+The `R` flag make `ls` run recursively.

 ##Building and Running
 To download: